 - (19:30) — Why self-motivated meditation doesn’t work as well as compassion-based meditation;

 - (32:28) — A short guided meditation that will expand your awareness.

-Be part of more powerful trainings and profound mind-shifts at our invite-only event, A-Fest, where people from all around the world gather to grow, heal, and celebrate life together.
-The next A-Fest will be taking place 1-4 November in Bali, Indonesia.
+Be part of more powerful training and profound mind-shifts at our invite-only event, A-Fest, where people from all around the world gather to grow, heal, and celebrate life together.
+The next A-Fest will be taking place on 1-4 November in Bali, Indonesia.

 What do you think is the key to happiness?
 Share in the comments below.